JacobH1992/one-click-hugo-cms/site/content/post/tandem-brand-launch.md

 ---
 title: "Tandem Brand Launch"
 date: 2018-01-04T15:04:10.000Z
-description: A new brand for a new kind of bank built together with its customers.
+description: As one of the first employees of Tandem I was involved in helping create a new brand for a new kind of bank built together with its customers.
 image: /img/tandem-brand.jpg
 roles: |
   Product designer